bhargavchukka234/TwoPhaseCommit/README.txt

 TEST CASES AND HOW TO EXECUTE THEM :)

+Note:
+    1. Make sure that database name, username, password are same for all cohorts and coordinator.
+Provide the database details and ports of coordinator log database and all cohorts in constants.py file
+    2. Make sure to run database_state_verifier.py after each test case run
+    3. Please refrain from changing other constants in constants.py file for running test cases mentioned below

 Case 0: Scenario where the 2 Phase Commit is successful without timeouts or restarts Simulation steps: